ngraveio/Research/README.md

 # Research
 This repository contains a collection of research papers and blockchain proposals related to common blockchain problems.
-Together, these documents reflect the ongoing research and development efforts of the Ngrave team and their contributions to the advancement of the crypto blockchain space.
+Together, these documents reflect the ongoing research and development efforts of the NGRAVE team and their contributions to the advancement of the crypto blockchain space.

 ## Blockchain Commons